yuvrajmodz/OTP-Verifier/README.md

-# CronBot - SMS Verification API
+# OTP-Verifier - SMS Verification API

 A high-performance, robust API service written in Go for managing SMS OTP Generation and verification.